guardzcom/slack-channel-cleanup/README.md

 - Check the Slack API responses for detailed error messages
 - Use `--dry-run` to validate changes before executing
 - Review CSV backups (`*.bak`) if needed

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Report bugs
+- Suggest features
+- Submit pull requests

+## Credits

+- Built with [Cursor](https://cursor.sh/) and its Claude-powered AI assistant
+- Special thanks to the Slack API community

 ## License